On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Krasnosel'skii-Mann and Halpern iterative methods

 \subsection{Rate of asymptotic regularity}

-Having examined the main convergence results of KM iterative method we now recall some important result about its rate of asymptotic regularity.
+Having examined the main convergence results for the KM iterative method, we now recall some important results on its rate of asymptotic regularity.
 This analysis is relevant to the use of such iterations in optimization algorithms for training deep learning models.

-Consider now a nonexpansive operator \(T : K \to X\), where \(K\) is a bounded and convex subset of \(X\).
-In~\cite{baillion1996}, it was shown that the Krasnosel’skii--Mann scheme with constant step \(\lambda\) yields a asympotic regularity rate that is independent of both the initial point \(x_0\) and the particular operator \(T\), depending instead on the diameter of the set \(K\).
-The authors provide the estimate:
+Consider now a nonexpansive operator \(T : K \to K\), where \(K\) is a bounded and convex subset of a normed space \(X\).

+In~\cite{baillon1996}, it was shown that the Krasnosel'ski\u{\i}--Mann scheme \eqref{eq:Krasnoselskii-Mann iteration} yields an asymptotic regularity rate that is independent of both the initial point \(x_0\) and the particular operator \(T\), depending instead on the diameter of the set \(K\).
+This was recently confirmed by Cominetti in~\cite{cominetti2014}, who proved that

-A natural conjecture, still proposed in~\cite{baillion1996}, suggested that a similar estimate should hold for the generalized iteration \eqref{eq:Krasnoselskii-Mann iteration}, where the coefficient varies with the step.
-This was recently confirmed by Cominetti in~\cite{cominetti2014}, who proved:
+Moreover, Bravo and Cominetti later demonstrated that this bound is sharp~\cite{bravo2018}.
+It follows that, under the standard assumptions on $(\lambda_k)$, the convergence rate remains bounded by \(\mathcal{O}(1/\sqrt{n})\).